 This core indicator evaluates the status of the marine environment based on concentrations of dioxin and dioxin like compounds in Baltic Sea fish, crustacean and molluscs as well as on concentrations of non-dioxin like PCB in Baltic Sea fish.
 Good status is achieved when the concentrations of PCBs, dioxins and furans are below the threshold values.
-The current evaluation is based on data up to 2015 to evaluate the assessment period 2011-2015.
+The current evaluation is based on data up to 2016 to evaluate the assessment period 2011-2016.

-Key message figure 1: Status assessment results based evaluation of the indicator 'PCB, dioxin and furan'.
+Key message figure 1.
+Status assessment results based evaluation of the indicator 'PCBs, dioxins and furans'.
+One-Out-All-Out (OOAO) method (main figure), dioxin-like PCBs, dioxins and furans in biota (upper insert) and non-dioxin-like PCBs in biota (lower insert).
 The assessment is carried out using Scale 4 HELCOM assessment units (defined in the HELCOM Monitoring and Assessment Strategy Annex 4).
+Click here to access interactive maps at the HELCOM Map and Data Service: PCBs, dioxin and furan.

 Good status was achieved in the majority of coastal and open sea areas.
-PCBs were responsible when the overall good status was not achieved.
-The concentrations of dioxins and furans in fish were below the threshold value in all monitored areas.
-However, there are areas where data are absent and thus extended monitoring is required to enable a status evaluation in the entire Baltic Sea.

-Time series of PCB levels in biota show decreasing concentrations at some stations, e.g. in the Bornholm Basin, the Easter Gotland Basin and the Bothnian Bay.
-However, most of the stations show steady concentrations.
+PCBs as well as dioxins and furans were responsible when the overall good status was not achieved.
+However, there are areas where dioxins and furans data are absent, or of low abundance and often short time series (i.e. initial data) and thus extended monitoring is required to enable an improved status evaluation in the entire Baltic Sea.
+A good example of this is the fail status in the One-Out-All-Out (OOAO) method map (Key figure message 1) that is driven by the status of dioxin-like PCBs, dioxins and furans, the assessment if which is based on limited data availability and a precautionary 'initial' data handling approach (see assessment protocol and Results figure 2.
+Time series of PCB levels in biota show decreasing concentrations at some stations, e.g. in the Bornholm Basin, the Eastern Gotland Basin and the Bothnian Bay.
+However, most of the stations show no significant trends.
 The confidence of the indicator assessment is moderate.
-It should however be noted that there has been major data reporting problems, and that the dioxin-parameter has not been fully assessed in this version of the indicator report.

 The indicator is applicable in the waters of all countries bordering the Baltic Sea.